National Weather Service United States Department of Commerce

 Moderate (D1) Drought in all or parts of:

-Abnormally Dry (D0) to Moderate Drought (D1) in all or parts of:
+Abnormally Dry (D0) to Moderate (D1) Drought in all or parts of:

-• Western Wisconsin: Adams, Jackson, Juneau, and Trempealeau counties.
+• Western Wisconsin: Buffalo and Taylor counties.

-• Western Wisconsin: Clark and Taylor counties.
+• Western Wisconsin: Clark, Crawford, Grant, Jackson, La Crosse, and Trempealeau counties.

 La Crosse WI CWA Latest Drought Information